Top 10 Fast Bowlers in Indian Cricket History - India's Best Fast Bowlers Ranked

 • Speed: Consistently 150+ km/h

-• Highlight: Fastest Indian delivery at 157 km/h
+• Highlight: Fastest Indian delivery at 157 km/h, making him the current fastest bowler in Indian cricket

 Umran Malik speed gun